Another group of writing elements (and terms) folks often commingle and confuse:

 First and foremost it’s the actual way a writer is writing: diction, sentence structure, exposition heavy, dialogue heavy, etc. But really ANY repeating patterns (including use of tone and mood) can be attributed to a writer’s style.

-Just reading through the website here, you’ll see I’m a fan of using casual slang, goofy analogies, no oxford commas and one of my favorites, old school double dashes instead of one ems.
+Just reading through the website here, you’ll see lots of style: I’m a fan of using casual slang, mild profanity, goofy analogies, no oxford commas.
+I refer to a de facto masculine, break the fourth wall by calling readers “lads,” or “gents” and one of my favorites, old school double dashes instead of one ems.

 Some elements of style are much more subtle than others. (nobody really cares when I “- -” something, as compared to “—” something…) But you know what they say, “the devil’s in the details.”